 - Get serious about sleep.
 According to Vora, sleep is the single most important factor in ADHD management.
 Aim for seven to nine hours of sleep nightly.
 Going to bed and waking up at the same time every day can help you fall into a consistent pattern, but if you struggle, try curbing your light and screen exposure at night and consider a magnesium glycinate supplement, which can promote relaxation.

 - Ramp up your physical activity.
-A good sweat session delivers multiple ADHD benefits—it's great for curbing the negative effects of stress and anxiety, promoting restful sleep, reducing impulsivity, improving executive function, and increasing levels of brain-derived neurotrophic factor (BDNF)—a protein involved in learning and memory.
-While all exercise is good, one research review found that regular aerobic exercise improved people's executive functions, including their ability to pay focused attention, switch among tasks, and hold multiple items in working memory.
+A good sweat session delivers multiple ADHD benefits12—it's great for curbing the negative effects of stress and anxiety, promoting restful sleep, reducing impulsivity, improving executive function, and increasing levels of brain-derived neurotrophic factor (BDNF)—a protein involved in learning and memory.
+While all exercise is good, one research review13 found that regular aerobic exercise improved people's executive functions, including their ability to pay focused attention, switch among tasks, and hold multiple items in working memory.

 - Eat a balanced, nutrient-rich diet.
 While there's currently no ADHD-specific diet, the Mediterranean diet is generally thought to be supportive of mental and cognitive health, and some research suggests it may be beneficial for ADHD.
 The healthy fats, fish, nuts, and variety of colorful plant foods that are typical of a Mediterranean diet not only help balance blood sugar and support a healthy gut microbiome, but they're also rich in vitamins, minerals, and polyphenols that are important cofactors for neurotransmitters, says Zylowska.
-Polyphenols may also help calm oxidative stress in the brain, which can occur in ADHD patients.
+Polyphenols may also help calm oxidative stress in the brain14, which can occur in ADHD patients.

 - Consider an elimination diet.
 Due to the potential impact of gluten, dairy, and artificial colors and flavors on the gut microbiome and ADHD symptoms, consider trying an elimination diet free of these and potentially other foods to help identify potential food triggers.
 If you tend to suffer from digestive issues, this may be a particularly good idea.